sid-thephysicskid/manim-ai-agent/prd.md

 The goal of this phase is to refactor the existing workflow into a FastAPI-based backend that supports:

-- **Job Submission:** Clients submit a “question” along with metadata such as rendering quality, desired detail/duration, user knowledge level, and a preferred voice model (with the option to supply an email address for notifications).
+- **Job Submission:** Clients submit a "question" along with metadata such as rendering quality, desired detail/duration, user knowledge level, and a preferred voice model (with the option to supply an email address for notifications).
 - **Progress Reporting:** Clients receive real-time (via polling for alpha) progress updates until the video is rendered.
 - **Persistence:** The frontend will store finished jobs locally so that users can return later and see the final video output.
 - **Deployment:** The backend will be containerized and deployed on Railway (using their hobby plan, upgradeable later if needed) while the frontend is deployed on Vercel.